 Environment and Society: Data Science for the 21st Century (DS421) was an interdisciplinary graduate training program and National Science Foundation Research Traineeship at UC Berkeley at the interface of data, social, and natural sciences.
-The project was led by BIDS Senior Fellow David Ackerly, with team members (and BIDS Senior Fellows) Phil Stark, Maggi Kelly, David Culler, Laurel Larsen, and Sol Hsiang.
+The project was led by BIDS Senior Fellow David Ackerly, with team members (and BIDS Senior Fellows) Philip Stark, Maggi Kelly, David Culler, Laurel Larsen, and Sol Hsiang.

 Original Program description:

 Environmental change is accelerating, driven by growth in population and consumption and the inexorable impact of CO2 emissions on global climate.
 At the same time, advances in technology are generating an explosive flood of data, fueling the emerging field of data science and the need for all researchers and educators to become fluent with new concepts and tools that are driving discovery.
 The DS421 program will train a new generation of scientists to tackle grand challenges at the intersection of natural, social, and data sciences, translating data into evidence-based analysis of impacts and solutions in the face of rapid environmental change.